Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-An alternative method that allows more granular control over the retriving of a single item can be found on the IRestClient interface.
+An alternative method that allows more granular control over the retrieving of a single item can be found on the IRestClient interface.
 ``` C#

     /// <summary>